Dear St. Joseph School Families,

 Our main mitigation strategies to to keep students, staff, and families safe AND keep our school open for full-time, in-person are:

-- REQUIRING that all students, staff, and visitors to the building wear appropriate face coverings effective 9/19/2021, changed from strongly encouraging all students and staff to wear a mask (MDH, APA, CDC)
+- Requiring that all students, staff, and visitors to the building wear appropriate face coverings (MDH, APA, CDC)

 - Requiring students and staff to stay home when sick